-How Much Does It Cost To Add A Bathroom?
+How Much Does It Cost To Build A New Bathroom?

 Since everyone has different wants, needs, and budgets, figuring the cost of your bathroom isn’t as easy as looking at an estimate.
 The average is a good starting point, but planning your bathroom out takes a little more work than that.

-There are many things to consider when figuring the cost of your bathroom.
-After all, this isn’t a living room or bedroom, which varies only slightly in things to consider.
-This is a bathroom that is unique in every way.
+There are many things to consider when determining the cost of a new bathroom.
+After all, this isn’t a living room or bedroom.
+Bathrooms involve plumbing, toilets, sinks, which can add up.

-The first thing you need to look at are standard appliances.
-A half bathroom only needs two appliances, a 3/4 bathroom needs three, while a full bathroom can have as many as you want it to have.
-So let’s break that down with price ranges.
+The first thing to consider are standard appliances.
+A half bathroom needs two appliances, a 3/4 bathroom needs three, while a full bathroom can have more.

 - Shower – $300 to $10,000